Forest from above with lake district in world map form

 Emission intensity, GHG footprint| Export Credit Guarantees

 The intensity of Scope 1 & 2 emissions has decreased compared to the baseline year 2022.
-In 2024, one million euros of outstanding risk was associated with an average of 537 tonnes of CO2e, compared to 703 tonnes in 2022.
+In 2025, one million euros of outstanding risk was associated with an average of 522 tonnes of CO2e, compared to 703 tonnes in 2022.
+The reduction is mainly due to an increase in the compensation risk in the renewable energy sector.

 Avoided emissions 2022/23, GHG footprint | Expor Credit Guarantees

-In 2024, renewable energy projects avoided emissions of 9.6 million tonnes of CO2e – a significant increase compared to the calculated 4.2 million tonnes of CO2e of avoided emissions in 2022.
-This increase is mainly because the outstanding risk related to renewable energy projects more than doubles since 2022.
+In 2025, renewable energy projects avoided emissions of 10.9 million tonnes of CO2e – a significant increase compared to the calculated 4.2 million tonnes of CO2e of avoided emissions in 2022.
+This increase is mainly because the outstanding risk related to renewable energy projects has more than doubledsince 2022.

-Shares of the key sectors in the total emissions of the ECG portfolioin the years 2022 to 2024
+Shares of the Key Sectors in the Total Emissions of the ECG Portfolio in the Years 2022 to 2025

 Current cover portfolio total emissions 2022/23

-Even in 2024, the cover portfolio consists mainly of transactions that were covered before the climate strategy came into effect.
-Consequently, the share of emissions from fossil fuels remains high at 52% in 2024; however, there has been a reduction compared to the 2022 baseline year (58%).
-Overall, the relative emission shares of the sectors confirm the selection of key sectors for the climate strategy's sector guidelines: more than 80% of emissions stem from transactions within the key sectors.
+The cover portfolio still consists mainly of transactions that were covered before the climate strategy came into effect.
+Overall, the relative emission shares per sector confirm the selection of key sectors for the climate strategy: more than 80% of emissions stem from transactions within the key sectors.

 2022